briggsreschke/poets/README.md

 # poets
-GIS project - Places of birth and places of death for poets from the US Data scraped from wikipedia https://en.wikipedia.org/wiki/List_of_poets_from_the_United_States with (poets.py) Maps were made with QGIS
+GIS project - Places of birth and places of death for poets from the US\n Data scraped from wikipedia https://en.wikipedia.org/wiki/List_of_poets_from_the_United_States with (poets.py)\n Maps were made with QGIS